Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 It is a type of Employment Permit that can be applied for as either a Long Stay ‘D’ Visa allowing you to stay in Ireland for more than three months, or a Short Stay ‘C’ Visa that allows you to remain in the country for up to 90 days.

 Whether or not you are eligible to apply for an Internship Visa depends on your personal circumstances.
-Nevertheless, the Internship Visa is available only to those who are entering Ireland to become paid interns.
+The Internship visa of more than 90 days must be paid.

 Moreover, if you want to come to Ireland for an internship, you have to be enrolled as a student in a full-time third level course in a country that is not Ireland.